Dress to express, not conform

-Miyuki Tsuji‘s fashion icons include Nana Komatsu, Lady Gaga, Suki Waterhouse.
-“I like people who have very eccentric characters and whom can be very fluid and effervescent in their style and the way they carry themselves,” she shares.
-Naming Monki as her favourite fashion brand, it is no surprise when she mentions anything bright and heavily printed for her go-to outfit though admitting that she enjoys switching things up.
+Miyuki Tsuji‘s fashion icons include Nana Komatsu, Lady Gaga and Suki Waterhouse.
+“I like people who have very eccentric characters and who can be very fluid and effervescent in their style and the way they carry themselves,” she shares.
+Monki is her favourite fashion brand, so it is no surprise when she cites anything bright and heavily printed as her go-to outfit.
+But she admits that she enjoys switching things up.

-With her creativity showcased through fashion as well as floristry, how do they come together in her design-making process or how she chooses to express herself?
+With her creativity showcased through fashion and floristry, how do they come together in her design-making process or how she chooses to express herself?
 Let’s find out.

 It is interesting that you are involved with floristry.
-Share with us how you got involved with this craft.
+Tell us how you got involved.

-I was looking for a job after my ‘A’ levels, and I always had this fascination with flowers, which is why I got started!
-This fascination was most likely derived by my mum and grandma whom always had this keen interest in plants and flower arrangements.
+I was looking for a job after my ‘A’ levels, and I’ve always had a fascination with flowers.
+I probably got it from my mum and grandma; they have a keen interest in plants and flower arrangements.

-People generally presume floristry to be an easy and laid back job, or even a retirement plan maybe — which is not entirely wrong.
-Working in floristry comprises of long hours, a lot of chore-work and your body may ache, but working whilst being surrounded by flowers is one of the most lovely working environment and it definitely lifts your mood; you’ll also get to meet the nicest customers!
-Sometimes, customers deliberately come back to thank us after they have delivered their flowers to their loved ones, and these are the moments that fills me with a sense of fulfilment.
+People generally presume floristry is an easy and a laid-back job, or even a retirement plan maybe — which is not entirely wrong.
+Working in floristry comprises long hours and many chores.
+Your body may ache, but working while being surrounded with flowers is one of the loveliest working environments and it definitely lifts your mood.
+You’ll also meet the nicest customers!
+Sometimes, customers return to thank us after they’ve delivered their flowers to their loved ones, and these are the moments that fill me with a sense of fulfilment.

 Gardens to visit in this lifetime:

-Most recently, I think the garden/landscaping at Changi Airport’s Jewel (like the Shiseido Forest Valley there) is amazing!
-Amanohashidate (天橋立), (which is a bay and forest trial) in Kyoto, Japan is also one of my favourite and most unforgettable nature places to visit.
+I think the garden and landscaping at Changi Airport’s Jewel (like the Shiseido Forest Valley there) is amazing!
+Amanohashidate (天橋立), (which is a bay and forest trial) in Kyoto, Japan, is also one of my favourite and most unforgettable nature places to visit.

-( I honestly haven’t been to that many gardens, but I don’t think you have to go to a specific garden to appreciate flowers or even get a very scenic photo.
-Whenever I travel to places, I guarantee at least 60% of my photos are of flowers.
-I think nature/flowers are best appreciated in their natural environments, and as long as you are observant enough, that can be anywhere.)
+I honestly haven’t been to many gardens, but I don’t think you have to go to a specific garden to appreciate flowers or get a very scenic photo.
+Whenever I travel, I guarantee at least 60% of my photos are of flowers.
+I think nature and flowers are best appreciated in their natural environments, and as long as you are observant enough, that can be anywhere.

-Does your floristry influence or inspire your fashion designers?
+Does your floristry influence or inspire your fashion designs?
 How so?

 Yes, yes, yes!